SrijaC2/wd201-Node.js-Applications/README.md

 # wd201-Node.js-Applications

+## WD201- Server-side programming with Node.js Curriculum
+- L1: Introduction to Node.js
+- L2: Working with NPM
+- L3: Node.js deep dive
+- L4: Testing
+- L5: Databases and Sequelize
+- L6: Backend Web development with Express.js
+- L7: EJS Templating
+- L8: Add User Interface for the To-do application
+- L9: HTML forms to save and accept user inputs
+- L10: User Authentication and final wrap-up
+- L11: Capstone Project

-# As part of my capstone project, I built a Node.js application called sports-sch2 (Sports-Schedular).
+### As part of my capstone project, I built a Node.js application called sports-sch2 (Sports-Schedular).

 This application aids in both the creation of sports by administrators and the creation of sports sessions by participants and also admins.
 Players and administrators can both join in the sports sessions that have been organised.